herebefrogs/superfrightvr/README.md

 `gesture-tracker` component keeps track of which game actions are made on one hand controller (grabbing, shooting) and game entity it is colliding with (hovering-portal, hovering-gun).
 It is apply to each entity with `hand-controls` component.

-`gesture-tracjer` system check each hand controller actions and triggers relevant transition (e.g. grabbing a portal loads the next level, grabbing a gun makes the gun follow the hand, dropping a gun leaves the gun at the last hand position...)
+`gesture-tracker` system check each hand controller actions and triggers relevant transition (e.g. grabbing a portal loads the next level, grabbing a gun makes the gun follow the hand, dropping a gun leaves the gun at the last hand position...)

 `portal` component setup an `obb-collider` on its entity so it can be hovered and grabbed, and keeps track of which level should be loaded.

-`sync-stance` component copies the position and rotation of a target entity to its entity on every tick.
-It is used to make the gun follow the hand (since adding the gun as a child of the hand controller entity doesn't render the gun)

 `a-gun` primitive is an assembly of other primitives depicting a gun pointing forward.